lagom-QB/M11/README.md

 # M11
 Neural networks and Computer Vision

-As a result of the course, we had to:\
+As a result of this, we had to:\
 ● Learn to apply Deep Learning techniques in practice\
 ● Understand the theory behind the Deep Learning from basics to state-of-the-art approaches\
 ● Learn how to train various deep neural architectures\